Sonos PLAY:1 Compact Wireless Smart Speaker for Streaming Music (Black)

 - Play different songs in different rooms at the same time.
 Or, pump one song in perfect sync, throughout your home.

-- Set-up in less than 10 minutes using your home Wi-Fi.
+- Set-up in five minutes using your home Wi-Fi.
 Easily expand your home audio system over time by adding wireless speakers to additional rooms whenever you're ready.

-- Wirelessly Stream all your favorite music services like Amazon Music Unlimited, Pandora, Apple Music, and Spotify.
+- Wirelessly Stream all your favorite music services like Prime Music Unlimited, Pandora, Apple Music, and Spotify.

 - Perfect for home theater rears or a stereo pair.
 Wall mountable.